vanilla-extracts/website/src/blog/realising_bi.md

 }
 # So I'm not a lesbian

+If your reaction is "not surprising" know that I'm pouting.

 ## Being a lesbian {#lesbian}
 Immediately after I came out about my gender I thought I was a lesbian, I was a girl (or close to it anyway) and I always liked girls so easy right I'm a lesbian?